SOME REVIEWS OF RECENT WORKS

 Finn O’Keefe, the writer of The Man who had no Story who reappears also

-in The Shelter of Neighbours.
+of Neighbours.
 Story organization is often based on Ní Dhuibhne’s

 usual alternation of past and present, which highlights the obsessive

 presence of the past with which it is not easy to come to terms.

 may be represented by the story Bikes I have Lost,